 You are responsible for confirming the date, time, and location of your exam with Pearson VUE.
 If you don't receive an email confirmation immediately after scheduling, call the Pearson VUE Call Center to confirm over the phone and request that a duplicate confirmation letter be sent.

-This applies to appointments scheduled via the Call Center as well as those scheduled via the Internet.
+This applies to appointments scheduled via the Call Center as well as those scheduled on the Pearson VUE website.

 Calling to Reschedule?
 Remember to Cancel